-SGS has published a Sustainability Report since 2008.
-Following our commitment with the principle of integrated reporting encouraged by the International Reporting <IR> Framework, since 2015 sustainability content has been included in our Integrated Annual Report as we move towards a fully integrated reporting structure.
+SGS has published a Sustainability Report since 2008 and, since 2015 sustainability content has been included in our Integrated Annual Report as we move towards a fully integrated reporting structure.
 To move forward in this journey, SGS has published for the first time in 2023 a single integrated report, combining financial and non-financial information.

 The SGS Integrated Annual Report is developed using the guidelines for the AA1000 Accountability Principles Standard, the Global Reporting Initiative (GRI) and SASB.
+The Swiss Code of Obligations requirements are partially covered by the GRI indicators, for which the methodology is defined in this document.